joangerard/webots-thesis/README.md

           // For Windows:
           py -m pip install --user virtualenv

     4.3.
-Create a new environment using the command:
+Create a new environment called `env` (or whatever name fits for you) using the command:

           //For MacOs and Linux:
           python3 -m venv env